Cracko298/ISZ-Parser/README.md

 ## Usage:
 - Drag and drop Decrypted ISZ-3DS SaveGames.
-- Double click the .py or compiled .exe File.
+- Double click the `*.py` or compiled `*.exe` File.
-- Generates Information based on your Provided Save-Files.
+- Generates Information based on your Provided SaveGame Files.

 ## Features:
 - Take Save-Data & Turn it Into JSON.